QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Dvalinn.md

 Dvalinn is concerned primarily with the preservation of undisturbed forests around the world, with the safety and prosperity of deer spirits being a distant second.
 He is an odd mixture of conflicting extremes, preferring to avoid violence entirely at all times while still being willing to inflict extreme and vicious violence on the enemy.
 On his own, when he encounters people wandering into his forest or camping, he will peacefully guide them out and instruct them to stay out, be it kindly or frightfully.
 But when loggers, city planners, developers, builders, hunters, poachers, or anything similar find their way into his forest, they are never heard from again.

-With enough convincing, Freya used his violent heart to sway him to join the Risky Witches with the promise that by protecting the deer spirits, they will go on to protect the forests.
-While he still does what he can to protect forests, he now finds pleasure in combat.
+With enough convincing, Freya took advantage of his violent heart to sway him to join the Risky Witches with the promise that by protecting deer spirits with the group, they will go on to protect the forests themselves.
+While he still does what he can to protect forests personally, he now finds pleasure in combat.

 ## Relationships